eurc17/zenoh_performance_tests/README.md

 - [x] Parallelize the peers by using all cores.
 - [x] Add adjustable number of `async_std::tasks` spawned for pub/sub workers.
 - [x] Add support for peer mode (pub, sub/pub+sub)
+- [ ] Add logging for successful tests
 - [ ] Add support for multiple machines